resolvedxd/bulmaselect/README.md

 // Locale options used for strings const englishLocale = {
   btnNoSelection: "Nothing selected", // When no items are selected
-  searchPlaceholder: "Filter", // The placeholder text in the search bar }
+  searchPlaceholder: "Search", // The placeholder text in the search bar }

 // List of options.
 These are the current defaults.
 Only specify what you want to differ from the default.